Guardian owner to sell Trader Media stake to Apax

-LONDON Jan 21 The owner of Britain's Guardian newspaper has agreed to sell its 50.1 percent stake in cash-generative Trader Media Group to private equity firm Apax for around 600 million pounds ($985.2 million), the companies and sources said.
+LONDON The owner of Britain's Guardian newspaper has agreed to sell its 50.1 percent stake in cash-generative Trader Media Group to private equity firm Apax APAX.UL for around 600 million pounds, the companies and sources said.

-Terms were not disclosed, but two sources familiar with the matter told Reuters that the deal gives Trader Media Group, owner of the Auto Trader car sales website, an enterprise value of about 1.75 billion pounds ($2.87 billion).
+Terms were not disclosed, but two sources familiar with the matter told Reuters that the deal gives Trader Media Group, owner of the Auto Trader car sales website, an enterprise value of about 1.75 billion pounds.

 The loss-making Guardian made its own headlines with its reporting last year of leaks from former U.S. spy agency contractor Edward Snowden,